sinneb/esp32-hvcc/README.md

 - Add all heavy c and cpp sources to /main/CMakeLists.txt
 - Run `idf.py -p /dev/tty.SLAB_USBtoUART flash monitor` to compile, upload and monitor the esp32 binary
 - Enjoy your pd patch running on the ESP32-Audio-Kit

+# Performance

+A large and nice sounding puredata patch from "manwithfeathers" on rebeltech.org named ["Fascination IV"](https://www.rebeltech.org/patch-library/patch/Fascination_IV) yields about 60% performance of the ESP32 which looks like a very nice performance / cost ratio!